Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 You can take a tour during the summertime at two locations just outside of Fairbanks to see the 48″ diameter pipe.

-See the Aurora or Northern Lights.
-Fairbanks is considered one of the best places in the United States to view the all-natural outdoor light show called the Northern Lights.
+See the aurora borealis in winter.
+Fairbanks is considered one of the best places in the United States to view the phenomenon of the northern lights.

-However, if you visit Alaska during the summer as I did, you will be disappointed, like I was, to find out due to extended daylight hours, the Aurora is not visible.
+If you visit Alaska during the summer as I did, you will be disappointed, like I was, to find out that due to extended daylight hours, the aurora is not visible.

 The darkest of skies are needed to see the spectacular explosions of light.
-If you are fortunate enough to visit later in the year, like I was this year, your odds of seeing the Northern Lights increase dramatically.
+If you visit later in the year, your odds of seeing the northern lights increase dramatically.

-I can say I finally witnessed the Northern Lights and it was unforgettable.
-Please add this to your Alaska itinerary list of things to do!
+I can say I finally witnessed the northern lights and it was unforgettable.
+Please add this to your list of things to do in Alaska!

-Seeing the Aurora Borealis is definitely a bucket list item!
-Look here for other USA Bucket List ideas!
+Seeing the aurora borealis is a bucket list item!
+Look here for other USA bucket list ideas!

 Play a round of golf at the North Star Golf Club, the northernmost golf course in America.
 It is located a few miles north of Fairbanks.